Query events on any indexed rollup

 Sign in

-tab.
+Log into the Conduit app and head to the Indexing tab.
 There you will find all the chains that are currently available to be queried on Conduit Indexing.

 Get an API key

-.
+To start querying without limits, click on the API keys tab and click Get started.
 Enter your billing details and subscribe to the Indexing Pro plan.
 For pricing details, check out Pricing & Costs.

 How To Query Events